liviuzachin/nextjs-app-starter/README.md

 # NextJS App Starter template

-This is a starter template for [Next.js](https://nextjs.org/learn), the React framework.
+This is a starter template for [Next.js](https://nextjs.org/learn) - the React framework.
+This repository contains the starter template for the quick start tutorial.
 Next.js gives you some of the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
 No config needed.

 ## Installation